everythingfunctional/quaff/README.md

 don't have to worry about doing unit conversions or remembering what units you've stored things in when you start doing math with them.

+The following gives a basic overview of how you use quaff, but for more detailed information consult the [developer documentation](https://everythingfunctional.gitlab.io/quaff).

 Turning a number into a quantity is as easy as defining what units that number is in, like `1.0d0.unit.METERS`.
 And, if you need the number back out, just say what units you want the value in like `time.in.SECONDS`.